 Scenario 3 — Quick Updates to Price/Volume

-All the below metrics are taken with 1500 tickers on the page and price/volume changes are happening every 10ms.
+All the below metrics are taken with 1500 tickers on the page and when price/volume changes are happening every 10ms.

 AngularJS again struggled to keep up with the updates happening in quick succession.
 Script execution for each update took about 35ms.
 Redux took 6ms to update the view.
-Mobx really shines updating the view within 2ms.
+Mobx shines, updating the view within 2ms.
 Mobx’s derivation graph knows exactly which component to update based on which observable’s state is changed.

 Here are the timeline profiles showing the script execution for each version.

 FPS consistently stayed at 60 with Redux and Mobx, whereas it hovered a little below 30 with AngularJS.

 Scenario 4 — Deleting Tickers

 We will add all 5000 tickers to the page and start removing 50 tickers from the visible collection every 100ms.